 Definition And Purpose

 A DPOA is a legal document granting an agent authority to act on behalf of the principal in financial, medical, or legal matters.
-Unlike general power of attorney, it continues to be effective if the principal becomes physically or mentally incapacitated.
+Unlike a general power of attorney, it continues to be effective if the principal becomes physically or mentally incapacitated.
 Its primary purpose is to provide long-term stability in decision-making, ensuring critical affairs are handled without interruption.

 Key Features